alexisvincent/systemjs-hot-reloader/README.md

 # jspm-hot-reloader
-connects to jspm-hot-notifier and reloads your modules as needed
+connects to jspm-hot-notifier and reloads your JS modules as you change them.
+Should work with any client side framework.
+Not just React.